thejohnpage/roi-ce-terraform-events-demo/README.md

 ## The followng will be created:
 GKE Cluster
 Kubernetes namespace
-Kubernetes deployment for internal service
-Kubernetes deployment for external service
-Kubernetes load balancer for external
+Kubernetes deployment for api-server service Kubernetes deployment for web-server service Kubernetes load balancer for web-server with external IP address ClusterIP for api-server
-ClusterIP for internal

 The public IP of the load balancer will be in the outputt when done